Government support update

 With the increase in transfer pricing audit activity, we suggest any dealings with offshore related parties be formally documented to support the arm’s length nature of the prices applied.

 The onus of proof for transfer pricing matters has also shifted to the taxpayer and Inland Revenue has the power to investigate the last seven years in relation to transfer pricing instead of the usual four years, provided notice of a tax audit or investigation is given within the usual four years.

 For trusts on a tax agent’s list, with an extension of time for filing, the distribution date may be the earlier of the date on which the trust income tax return is filed or the date by which the trust tax return is due to be filed.
 Distributions of current year income by this date allow the income to be taxed in the hands of the beneficiary, rather than in the hands of the trustees.

 If the Trust Deed contains a clause requiring the distributions to be made within 6 months of balance date, this can override the above.

-More generally, the Trusts Act 2019 comes into force from 30 January 2021 and strengthens the rules around the administration of trusts.
+More generally, the Trusts Act 2019 came into force on 30 January 2021 and strengthened the rules around the administration of trusts.